 Conversation is one of the main ways we interact in the business environment and yet it's highly susceptible to miscommunication and misunderstandings.
 Our everyday familiarity with conversations often makes us blind to the subtle changes that take place during the course of a conversation.
 Examining it will help you to consider its components, predict the next turn, anticipate an opening or closing, and make you a better conversationalist.
-Steven Beebe, Susan Beebe, and Mark Redmond (2002) break conversation down into five stages that we will adapt here for our discussion.
+Steven Beebe et al. (2002) break conversation down into five stages that we will adapt here for our discussion.